fjfabz/Mini_Yolov3/README.md

 ###  Acknowledgement

-Darknet is a fantastic project, the author also created YOLOnet.
-If you want hack it and have some fun, here are some useful links:
+Darknet and YOLOnet are fantastic.
+If you want hack and have some fun, here are some useful links:

 - Darknet official repo: [Convolutional Neural Networks ](https://github.com/pjreddie/darknet)
 - Darknet official site: [Darknet: Open Source Neural Networks in C](https://pjreddie.com/darknet/)